Connect with Mayor Tibshraeny

 Safety and Veterans Expo (S.A.V.E.)

 The S.A.V.E.
 Expo is a free event for the entire family.
 Attendees can learn about personal and property safety, fire and crime prevention methods, and sign up for services and programs provided by City of Chandler departments as well as various Veterans services organizations.
-The event is usually held on or near Veterans Day, Nov.
-11, at Veterans Oasis Park, 4050 E. Chandler Heights Road.
-The 2018 event will be held on Saturday, Nov.
-3.
+This year's event will be held from from 10 a.m. to 1 p.m.
+Saturday, Nov.
+3, at Veterans Oasis Park, 4050 E. Chandler Heights Road.
+View the event flier

 Mayor Jay Tibshraeny held the very first Neighborhood Connect, a Virtual Town Hall, in 2011.
 In addition, the City of Chandler's Neighborhood Advisory Committee (NAC) is a seven-member Mayor and Council appointed committee.
 The NAC holds Public meetings the second Tuesday of every month at 6:30 p.m. in the Neighborhood Resources Office, 235 S. Arizona Ave.
 As part of the Committee's commitment to the community, the NAC hosts the Mayor's Listening Tour where Mayor Tibshraeny listens to residents speak out on the various challenges facing their neighborhoods and community.
 Stay tuned for dates of upcoming Listening Tour dates and locations.